Anna Dodas i Noguer: Writing

 Dodas Noguer wrote essays and short stories, but became most notable for her poetry.
 From a very young age, she took part in literary competitions and won local prizes.
 In 1986, she won the Amadeu Oller Prize for her 13-part poem Landscape with Winter, which was subsequently included in an anthology compiled by one of the members of the judging panel, Maria Mercè Marçal, titled Emerging landscape: Thirty Catalan poets of the twentieth century.
 A collection of the poems of Dodas Noguer, El Volcà (The Volcano), was published posthumously in 1991 and was reprinted in 2015.
-Her essays were published in 2018 in the book Capvespres de foc i de grana (Sunsets of fire and pomegranate), edited by Caterina Riba and Ester Pou, which included nine previously published essays and four unpublished ones.
+Her essays were published in 2018 in the book Capvespres de foc i de grana (Sunsets of fire and crimson), edited by Caterina Riba and Ester Pou, which included nine previously published essays and four unpublished ones.

 In 1984 Dodas Noguer was part of the jury for the Antoni Pous de Vic Literary Awards and contributed to two issues of the History of Catalan Literature published by Edicions 62.
 She also worked as a proof-reader in that publishing house.